ghostunnel/ghostunnel/README.md

 [spiffe]: https://spiffe.io/
 [svid]: https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md

+### Logging Options

+You can silence specific types of log messages using the `--quiet=...` flag, such as `--quiet=conns` or `--quiet=handshake-errs`.
+You can pass this flag repeatedly if you want to silence multiple different kinds of log messages.

+Supported values are:
+* `all`: silences **all** log messages
+* `conns`: silences log messages about new and closed connections.
+* `conn-errs`: silences log messages about connection errors encountered (post handshake).
+* `handshake-errs`: silences log messages about failed handshakes.

+In particular we recommend setting `--quiet=handshake-errs` if you are running TCP health checks in Kubernetes on the listening port, and you want to avoid seeing error messages from aborted connections on each health check.

 ### Certificate Hotswapping

 To trigger a reload, simply send `SIGUSR1` to the process or set a time-based